Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 ## Set up to Use

-Let's explore some common gSender settings to get your own setup up and running as you prefer.
-We can change how gSender looks, which display units you prefer, or adjust machine setup all in the same place.
+Let's explore some common gSender settings to help get your setup running the way you prefer.
+This will all happen in the Config tab, which if you remember can both adjust your machine setup, gSender preferences, and how gSender looks all in a single place.
 Some things you may want to configure would be:

-1. Preferred units
+1. **Preferred units**
    - In the Basics section, change which units (mm or inches) you want to see on the main Carve screen (Config units will always display as mm)
    ![](/_images/_gsender/_setup/gs_se_configstart.jpg){.aligncenter .size-medium}
    The Carve tab will always show the units you set at the top left corner of the DRO.
    ![](/_images/_gsender/_setup/gs_se_units-mainscreen.jpg){.aligncenter .size-medium}
-1. Enable other CNC functions
+1. **Enable other CNC functions**
    - If your CNC supports them, this can include a Spindle, Laser, Rotary axis, and more.
 Just go to the appropriate section in Config and the first option you should see should mention "enabling" it.
 After Applying the changes you'll see a new tab appear in the bottom-right of the main Carve screen.
    ![](/_images/_gsender/_setup/gs_se_hardware-enable.gif){.aligncenter .size-full}
-1. Notifications
+1. **Notifications**
    - In Basics ➜ Notifications, these can be customized to give you warnings when you load bad files, provide information at the end of a job, and more.
-1. Visualizer theme and Dark mode
+1. **Visualizer theme and Dark mode**
    - In the Basics section, both these settings help change the colours in gSender based on what will be easier on your eyes.
 Check them out if that sounds interesting!
+1. And lastly your **Machine Profile** which is explained more in the next section

 After these changes, don't forget to hit **Apply Settings** so everything gets saved!